|

 After examining the sad-looking relic of a boat, I wondered if it shouldn't be returned to the trash where

 it was found.
-The upper deck seemed solid enough, so I decided to try a restoration.
+The hull seemed solid enough, so I decided to attempt a restoration.
 I knew I would never

-get my money back out of this project even if I didn't calculate labor.
+get my investment back out of this project even if I didn't calculate labor!

-in dirty water.
-It responded to a good scrubbing and needed little attention.
+The deck responded to a good scrubbing and needed little attention.
+The cockpit was also in surprisingly good

 |